Jhaysus/SSU-CS-351-Class-repo/README.md

 Based on the speedup graph, performance converges at a maximum speedup of approximately 18×.
 Using Amdahl’s Law, this corresponds to a parallelizable fraction of p ≈ 0.94, meaning about 94% of the program can be parallelized.
 The remaining ~6% of serial work limits further speedup as additional threads are added.

+Each iteration of the mean kernel reads one double, requiring 8 bytes per iteration.
+Based on the total data size and runtime, the kernel achieves higher effective bandwidth with threading, but the bandwidth increase eventually plateaus as memory limits are reached.
+This behavior is consistent across threaded versions, indicating the computation is memory-bandwidth bound rather than compute-bound.

 ![Mean speedup graph](Project-2/sdf.png)